Matissoss/Matissoss/README.md

 - Some Algorithms (I think so),
 - Can configure Neovim (with help of internet 😉),
 - idk...

+# My preferences (no one asked)

+- OS of choice: Linux
+- DE of choice: KDE Plasma
+- Terminal of choice: Alacritty
+- Language of choice: Rust
+- Code Editor of choice: Neovim

 # If you want to follow me then